Strained Layer Crystalline Undulator

 and the bending amplitude smaller than the channel width

-has seratain advantages over LALP CU.
-In particular, it has a much larger effective number of undulator periods and it requires much lower beam energy for the production of radiation of the same frequency.
-The new type of crystalline undulators will be referred to as SASP CU (\textbf{s}mall \textbf{a}mplitude and \textbf{s}hort \textbf{p}eriod \textbf{c}rystalline \textbf{u}ndulator).
-The channeled projectile in the SASP CU does not follow the shape of the bent planes.
+has certain advantages over LALP CU.
+In particular, it has a much larger effective number of undulator periods and it requires much lower beam energy for the production of radiation of a given frequency comparing to LALP CU.
+The new type of crystalline undulators is referred to as SASP CU (\textbf{s}mall \textbf{a}mplitude and \textbf{s}hort \textbf{p}eriod \textbf{c}rystalline \textbf{u}ndulator).

+Channeling of electrons and positrons in SASP CU has been simulated with the computer code ChaS (\textbf{Cha}nnelling \textbf{S}imulator) and the coresponding radiation spectra have been calculated \cite{Kostyuk2012}.
+A comparison to a spectrum of LALP CU has been presented in \cite{Kostyuk2013d}.
+In contrast to LALP CU, the channeled projectile in the SASP CU does not follow the shape of the bent planes.
 Still, the shape of the trajectory does contain a Fourier component with the period equal to that of the undulator bending.
-As the result, a narrow undulator peak is present in the radiation spectrum.\footnote{This result has been confirmed recently by indepepndent computations \cite{Baryshevsky2013}.} The frequency of the undulator radiation is higher than that of the channeling radiation.
-Therefore, the intensity of the undulator radiation peak is higher than the channeling one despite of the smallness of the undulator amplitude with respect to the channel width (see \cite{Kostyuk:2012mk} and \cite{Kostyuk2013} for details).
+As the result, a narrow undulator peak is present in the radiation spectrum of SASP CU.
+This result has been confirmed by independent computations \cite{Baryshevsky2013a} and verified experimentally \cite{Wistisen2014}.
+Application of SASP CU to nuclear waste transmutation has been discussed in \cite{Uggerhoj2015}.

+The intensity of the radiation is proportional to the fourth power of the frequency.
+The frequency of the undulator radiation is higher than that of the channeling radiation.
+Therefore, the intensity of the undulator radiation peak is higher than the channeling one despite of the smallness of the undulator amplitude with respect to the channel width (see \cite{Kostyuk2012} and \cite{Kostyuk2013d} for details).

 From technological point of view, SASP CU is more challenging than LALP CU.
 For moderate projectile energy $E \lesssim 1$ GeV, it is necessary to bend the crystal with a period shorter than one micron.
 The purpose of the present letter is to analyze whether the manufacturing of such crystals is possible within presently existing technologies.